 LECOM participates in a centralized application service, the American Association of College of Podiatric Medicine Applicant Service (AACPMAS), for the collection of application information.
 All interested applicants must complete a web-based application.
-The AACPMAS service collates materials, computes grades and transmits standardized information to the applicant as well as LECOM.
+The AACPMAS service collates materials, verifies components for accuracy, calculates grade point averages, and transmits standardized information to the applicant as well as LECOM.
 AACPMAS takes no part in the evaluation, selection or rejection of applicants.
-Individuals interested in applying to LECOM should begin the application process by applying to the AACPMAS

-Online Application at aacpmas.liaisoncas.com.
+Individuals interested in applying to LECOM should begin the application process by applying to the AACPMAS Online Application at aacpmas.liaisoncas.com.
 Additional information about AACPOMAS and the Online Application can be obtained by contacting: AACPMAS, P.O.
 Box 9200, Watertown, MA 02471, Phone: 617-612-2900, Email: aacpmasinfo@aacpmas.org